 Now that you’ve performed the steps needed to prepare for your installation, you’re ready to install Liferay DXP!
-Since bundles are the easiest way to complete an installation, all the installation steps below assume you’re installing a Liferay DXP bundle.
+Since bundles are the easiest way to complete an installation, all the installation steps below assume a bundle has been installed.
 If you plan to install Liferay DXP manually, please refer to the article for your app server of choice, and then come back here to complete the configuration steps.

 Now you’re ready.
 You’ve created a blank database for Liferay DXP and have gathered the credentials you need for your mail server.
 The next step is to install Liferay DXP.

 Liferay DXP bundles contain the same folder structure regardless of application server.
-The top-level folder is named for the Liferay DXP release.
+The top-level folder is named for the release of Liferay DXP.
 This folder is called Liferay Home.
-This folder is usually the application server’s parent folder.
+This folder is usually the parent folder of the application server’s folder.
 This is why Liferay DXP bundles place the application server inside the bundle’s root folder.
 On a manual installation, the location of this folder varies by application server.
 In a bundle, it’s part of the bundle.
 If you’re doing a manual installation, please refer to the article covering that app server for its location.

 - [Liferay Home]